vega/vega-lite/site/usage/compile.md

 var vgSpec = vl.compile(vlSpec).spec;
 ```

 By default, warnings and other messages are printed to the JavaScript console.
-To customize how infromation is logged, you can pass a customize logger to the compile function.
+To customize how information is logged, you can pass a customize logger to the compile function.

 ```js
 var vgSpec = vl.compile(vlSpec, logger).spec;